 Pomegranate Glazed “Lollipop” Lamb Chops

-Chef Jeffrey Scott, a favorite Tablas Creek chef who will lead both the May 20 salmon tasting and the June 23 cheese seminar, provided this delicious lamb recipe.
-The earthiness and black fruit of the 2004 Syrah is a perfect match for the glazed lamb chops, but really, any rich Tablas Creek red will be great.
+Chef Jeffrey Scott, a favorite Tablas Creek chef, provided this delicious lamb recipe.
+The earthiness and black fruit of the Tablas Creek Syrah is a perfect match for the glazed lamb chops, but really, any rich Tablas Creek red will be great.

 - 4 New Zealand lamb racks (frenched)

 - 2 sprigs rosemary, chopped

 - 1 ½ cups soy sauce

 - 1 tbsp Chinese five spice

 - 1 bunch fresh mint

 - ¼ cup granular sugar

 - 1 tbsp whole peppercorns